ellerh/softfido/README.md

 machinery, which would probably have been a bit easier than USBIP.
 OTOH, with USBIP the authenticator can run on a different machine than the kernel module which is useful to sidestep kernel bugs.
-During development I had a few kernel crashes.
+During development I had a few kernel crashes/lockups.
 After debugging my code, the only kernel related issue that I'm aware off is that the kernel cannot properly hibernate as long as the virtual device is connected.
 Removing the kernel module `rmmod vhci-hcd` before hibernating is advisable.

 # Caution